Use the best quality, organically grown flour you can get, preferably freshly ground if possible.

 - Add 0.25 grams, or one pinch if using our mini measuring spoons, of the starter culture.
 The starter culture can be dispersed in a small amount of water and then be added to the flour, mixing in well.

-- Depending on the required effect (acidity and flavour development) and type of flour, the resting time for the wheat pre-dough should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended whereas at 20°C the time should be increased.
-For pure rye pre-dough, it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (lactic acid production) and flavour components are developed.
+- Cover with a wet tea towel and allow to rest.
+Depending on the required effect (acidity and flavour development) and type of flour, the resting time for the wheat pre-dough should be up to 24 hours at 20-30°C. At 25°C, 12-18 hours are recommended whereas at 20°C the time should be increased.
+For pure rye pre-dough it is recommended that the resting time should be more than 24 hours at above 37°C. The shorter the resting time the less sourness (acid production) and flavour components are developed.
 The dough should be stirred from time to time.

 The second step is to feed it